-If you’re a pet owner you’ll know for a fact that their hair tends to get all over the house.
+If you’re a pet owner, you’ll know that their hair tends to get all over the house.
 You will find it all over the floor, furniture, clothes and even in the food!!.

-If you have a pet with white fur, the struggle of removing it becomes even more important, not only because the hairs are more visible, but this type of fur is also more likely to cause allergies.
+If you have a pet with white fur, the struggle of removing it becomes even more critical, not only because the hairs are more visible, but this type of coat is also more likely to cause allergies.

-Thankfully, there are hundreds of ways that you can reduce and remove the amount of pet hair in your home.
+Thankfully, there are hundreds of ways that you can use to reduce and remove the amount of pet hair in your home.

 Pet hair is not only an annoyance but can affect your health as far as even making you ill.

 Hence, finding ways to get pet hair under control is significant to protect yourself, your family, and your pet themselves.
 It’s more than just a simple annoyance; pet hair can quickly make your house a mess and turn it into a health hazard.